-One part of analyzing the economic impact on retirees and the national economy if Congress does not act comes from understanding Central States, including the overlap of employers contributing to Central States and other multiemployer plans.
-There is approximately a 25% overlap in the contributing employers to Central States (a plan that is facing insolvency within the next seven years) and the Western Conference of Teamsters Pension Trust (Western Conference).
-Western Conference is a plan that is currently one of the largest and best funded multiemployer pension plans.
-The contributing employers in Central States provide Western Conference with roughly 40% of their annual contributions.
+One part of analyzing the economic impact on retirees and the national economy if Congress does not act comes from understanding Central States, including the overlap of employers contributing to Central States and other multiemployer pension plans.
+For example, the Western Conference of Teamsters Pension Trust (Western Conference) is a multiemployer plan that is currently one of the largest and best funded.
+Based on new information that NCCMP obtained in August 2018, we believe that approximately 55 contributing employers to Western Conference face significant withdrawal liabilities to the Central States plan.
+In 2017, these 55 overlapping contributing employers provided approximately 12.5% of the contributions to Western Conference.

 In addition, the largest contributing employer to Western Conference is United Parcel Service (UPS).
-UPS provides nearly 50% of the annual employer contributions to Western Conference.
-This is important because while UPS withdrew from Central States in 2007, and paid \$6.1 billion in withdrawal liability, it agreed to provide coordinating benefits for UPS participants whose last employer was UPS and who had not retired as of January 1, 2008 in the event that benefits are lawfully reduced by Central States.
+In 2017, UPS provided over 43% of the employer contributions to Western Conference.
+This is important because, while UPS withdrew from Central States in 2007 and paid \$6.1 billion in withdrawal liability, it agreed to provide coordinating benefits for UPS participants whose last employer was UPS and who had not retired as of January 1, 2008 in the event that benefits are lawfully reduced by Central States.

-&lt;sup>62 In terms of the guaranteed amount payable under PBGC's multiemployer program, at the Joint Select Committee hearing on May 17, 2018, PBGC's Director Reeder stated that, upon PBGC insolvency, retirees are expected to receive no more than one-eighth of their PBGC guaranteed amount.
+&lt;sup>81 In terms of the guaranteed amount payable under PBGC's multiemployer program, at the Joint Select Committee hearing on May 17, 2018, PBGC's Director Reeder stated that, upon PBGC insolvency, retirees are expected to receive no more than one-eighth of their PBGC guaranteed amount.
 This means that rather than receiving the current PBGC guaranteed benefit of \$12,870 a year (based on 30-years of service) a retiree would instead receive no more than \$1,609 a year or less for fewer years of service.
 NCCMP's numbers reflect the amount that a retiree will receive relative to the retiree's contractual benefits.

-When Central States goes insolvent and begins receiving PBGC financial assistance, these coordinating benefits are projected to cost the UPS \$4 billion assuming that the PBGC guarantee is at its current level.
-However, it is expected that UPS's liability rises with the insolvency of the PBGC as the PBGC's guarantee is reduced to the amount that can be supported by its premium income.
+When Central States goes insolvent and begins receiving PBGC financial assistance, these coordinating benefits are projected to cost UPS \$4 billion assuming that the PBGC guarantee is at its current level.
+However, it is expected that UPS's liability rises with the insolvency of the PBGC as the PBGC's guarantee is then reduced to the amount that can be supported by its premium income.